LIVE MONITORING DATABASE

 About Free Humanitarians

-Our mission is to defend and protect humanitarian aid workers who face criminalisation for assisting displaced people.
+Our mission is to defend and protect humanitarian aid workers and those standing in solidarity with displaced people; and are criminalised for doing so.

-We do this by challenging the growing criminalisation of migration support, providing legal support, and advocating for legal protections and policy changes that protect aid workers and the integrity of humanitarian aid infrastructure in the context of migration.
+We challenge the growing criminalisation of migration support by providing legal assistance, documenting and reporting on prosecutions, and advocating for stronger legal protections and policy change to safeguard both aid workers and the integrity of humanitarian action in the context of migration.

 The Criminalisation of Solidarity